8 Best Renters Insurance Companies in Georgia of 2026

 Loss of use pays if your home is completely uninhabitable due to damage and destruction from fire, smoke, and heavy winds.

-The policy will cover basic living expenses (such as food) and temporary housing costs (such as living in a hotel or motel).
+The policy will cover basic living expenses (food) and temporary housing costs (such as living in a hotel or motel).

 Medical Payments